 The statement alien abduction is happening presupposes aliens exist, but not that abduction cannot happen.
 To begin an investigation of the truth of alien abduction by attempting to disprove the possibility of abduction is to begin the investigation in the wrong place.

 The right place to begin an investigation of the truth of alien abduction is to begin with the possibility of aliens.
-If you can disprove the possibility of aliens, you will automatically disprove the possibility of alien abduction.
+If you can disprove the possibility of aliens (falsify the theory they exist), you will automatically disprove the possibility of alien abduction.
 For to imply that aliens are incapable of abducting humans, is to begin with a patently absurd argument.

 The issue of alien abduction isn’t a matter of whether they can or cannot abduct people, it is a matter of why.
 Why would aliens want to abduct humans?
 The supposition that aliens are incapable of abducting humans is premised on the absurd notion that aliens are morally superior.
 If not, it strongly implies they don’t exist.
 They are morally superior, the argument goes, because they are technologically superior.
 It does not follow that technologically superior also means morally superior.